-Does my son/daughter need to train or go on courses to be able to take part on your programmes?
+Does my young person need to train or go on courses to be able to take part on your programmes?

-Prior to expedition departure our programmes will have a pre-expedition briefing weekend or training week lead by their experienced expedition leadership team.
+Prior to expedition departure, our programmes will have a pre-expedition briefing and training week led by their experienced expedition leadership team.
 At the beginning of the overseas phase itself, there will be a training period to ensure all expedition members have the appropriate skills.